IgaoGuru/csgo-data/README.md

 Free open-source data-collection software for **Counter-Strike: Global Offensive** game.
 Designed as an internal application - [Dynamic-link library](https://en.wikipedia.org/wiki/Dynamic-link_library) (DLL) loadable into game process.
 Compatible with the Steam version of the game.

-**Although the original software is designed for cheating, this version was developed with the intention of only being used in private matches, causing harm to other player's experience.**
+**Although the original software is designed for cheating, this version was developed with the intention of only being used in private matches, causing no harm to other player's experiences.**

 ## Prerequisites
-Microsoft Visual Studio 2019 (preferably the latest version), platform toolset v142 and Windows SDK 10.0.x.x are required in order to compile Osiris.
+* Microsoft Visual Studio 2019 (preferably the latest version), platform toolset v142 and Windows SDK 10.0.x.x are required in order to run Osiris.
 If you don't have ones, you can download VS [here](https://visualstudio.microsoft.com/) (Windows SDK is installed during Visual Studio Setup).

+* [Python 8.x](https://python.org) with the following additional libraries:
+  * mss
+  * numpy
+  * opencv-python
+  * pandas
+After installing python, you can install all the necessary libraries with the following command:
+    ```
+    pip3 install mss numpy opencv-python pandas
+    ```
 <details>
 <summary> Open this if you want to compile from source and modify the code</summary>
 <br>